 Over the years my clients have consistently told me that they valued the sales audit because it delivered key insights to help them to identify where they could do better , showed them how to consistently increase sales results, and build some resilience into the function so they could confidently invest and try new things, all of which has ultimately helped them to build a scale-able sales function.

-My clients tell me that the Sales Audit:
+My clients also tell me that the Sales Audit:

 - Put them back in control of their sales function.